sensu/sensu-go-workshop/lessons/operator/10/README.md

   check: *
   ```

-- Silence a any check on a specific entity:
+- Silence any check on a specific entity:

   ```
   subscription: entity:1-424242